Ten Magic Pianos (1912-2017)

 Egidija Medekšaitė – Textile 1

-investigating the connection between textile patterns and musical structures (2017, Lithuanian Music Information and Publishing Centre)
+Investigation of the connection between textile patterns and musical structures.
+(2017, Lithuanian Music Information and Publishing Centre)

 Graeme Revell – Countess Saladine